wainetam/balanced-test/README.md

   balanced.configure(yourApiKey);
   ```
 ## Usage
-  The goal was to make the API more intuitive to use, and Stripe's API was used as a model.
+  The goal was to make the Balanced-Node Library more intuitive to use, and Stripe's API was used as a model.

   To charge a credit card:
   ```
   balanced.card.debit.create({transactionObject})
   ```
-  To charge a bank Account:
+  To charge a bank account:
   ```
   balanced.card.debit.create({transactionObject})
   ```

-  This is in comparison to the [official Node.js library for Balanced Payments](https://github.com/balanced/balanced-node).
+  This is in comparison to the [official Node.js library for Balanced Payments](https://github.com/balanced/balanced-node) below --

   To charge a credit card:
   ```